 Skunks live solitary lives except during mating season, which is late winter to early spring.
 Males are particularly active during this time as they search for females.
 They sometimes fight over females but don’t spray each other.

 In the fall, they begin packing on fat.
 The extra fat allows them to stay in their dens for days or weeks in the winter, “sleeping” in a physical state called torpor.
-During torpor, their body temperature and metabolism rate go down, but it isn’t as deep as true hibernation.
+During torpor, their body temperature and metabolism rate decrease, but it isn’t as deep as true hibernation.
 Striped Skunks reach the lowest torpid body temperature of all carnivores, dropping from 98.6°F to 78.8°F (37°C to 26°C).

 Sometimes a mother will be seen with her kits waddling single file behind her, out for a stroll, identical miniature versions.
-They look adorable, but this is one time a skunk is definitely not to be messed with—very protective of her young, the mother might forego her usual warning and immediately spray.
+They look adorable, but this is one time a skunk is definitely not to be messed with—protective of her young, the mother might forego her usual warning and immediately spray.

-The next time you see a skunk lying on the side of a road, you now know it isn’t better off dead.
+The next time you see a skunk lying on the side of a road, you’ll know it isn’t better off dead.
 If it’s a mother raising offspring, her young may starve to death or have now lost their teacher of life-saving skills.
 To her litter mates, she’s a lost playmate who squealed with joy whenever they reunited.
 And nature has lost an important predator.

 Skunks have few predators, except human ones driving vehicles (the most common cause of their death) and those who intentionally kill them as pests.
-Their only other serious predator is the Great-horned Owl, which seems impervious to their foul odor, but there’s also some predation from Mountain Lions, foxes, and hawks.
+Their only other serious predator is the Great-horned Owl, which seems impervious to the foul odor, but there’s also some predation from Mountain Lions, foxes, and hawks.